radical-cybertools/radical.pilot/docs/source/user_guide/11_containerized_compute_units.rst

 installed on it.
 We will assume the Bind approach as our method of creating the container, and familiarity on how to connect to Bridges.

-If you want to learn more about the Bind vs Hybrid approach, please refer to:
+.. note:: If you want to learn more about the Bind vs Hybrid approach, please refer to:
           `Bind vs Hybrid Model <https://sylabs.io/guides/3.5/user-guide/mpi.html>`_

 If you want to run your experiment using the Hybrid model, or perhaps in a different cluster like Comet or under a different MPI implementation, there is